 This Charm goes hand-in-hand with the Agility Charm.
-There are some books that need more information while others may need to be filtered for draggy, unnecessary content that make the book much longer than necessary.
-This leaves some readers like me, skipping over a good chunk of the novel and questioning why it was even written.
+There are some books that need more information while others may need to be filtered for draggy, unnecessary content.
+This leaves some readers, like me, skipping over a good chunk of the novel.
 “Are these Scenes/Information Necessary to the Plot?”

 Book Charm #8

 The Charm of Imagery

 Without Imagination, the world would be a lonely existence.
 In essence, nothing in this world would exist.
 When I read a story, I want to feel like I’m there in the midst of the action.
 Feel the imaginary sunbeams across my face, hear the clanging of iron-welded swords clash between soldiers in war, watch the results play right before my eyes.
 “Do I See These Events Coming To Life?”